Champagne Classification

 The combination of sugar and an increase in temperature inside wine bottles produced carbon dioxide bubbles, a discovery that would eventually form the foundation of French wine makers' "method champenoise"

-While Chaptal and François expanded scientific knowledge on the fermentation and measurement process, Madame Clicquot is credited with introducing riddling or the method of using pressure to eject sediment from wine bottles.
+Notable contributors to the popularization of Champagne and the improvement of sparkling wine production during this period were French pharmacist Andre Francois, French scientist Jean-Antoine Chaptal and Madame Clicquot who is credited with introducing riddling or the method of using pressure to eject sediment from wine bottles.
 However, without the coal-fired glass making practices from Great Britain where the glass could be made thicker and thus able to withstand the pressure of the second fermentation, Champagne could never have been bottled.

 Champagne can be classified under 4 families of wines: